DrEmpiricism/Optimize-Offline/README.md

 - W11ClassicInterface - Will make the context menu look like in W10 and add the UI ribbon of W10 in explorer
 - ClassicSearchExplorer - Tweak is needed in case you uninstall Search app or when applying the /Content/Additional/Setup/Set-Additional.ps1 on an online image.
 Works only on builds higher than 18363.
 - RemoveTaskbarPinnedIcons - Tries to remove based on system version the automatically pinned taskbar icons
+- DisableTeamsApp - Will remove Microsoft Teams from installing at the first logon